cmihail/WebServer/README.md

 - the tests were run using Eclipe; for tests run "test.WebServerTestSuite"
 - it tests server configuration, server responses to both valid and invalid requests and persistent connection functionality
-- tests are NOT unit tests, but they test the whole functionality of the server, from processing a request to creating the response and also closing the connection if necessary; in general they should behave well because the server treats every request in a separate thread, with the exception of the persistent connections, and the threads do not process any common data
+- tests the whole functionality of the server, from processing a request, to creating the response and also closing the connection if necessary; in general, the tests should behave well because the server treats every request in a separate thread, with the exception of the persistent connections, and the threads do not process any common data

 Limitations:
 - there is no support for multiple line headers (see RFC 2616, Section 2.2);